n-brindley/all-sky-calibration/README.md

 STAR_CAL.py is more robust, and includes the whole pipeline for getting the star (x,y) coordinates in the image.

+Thanks to UNIS and Noora Partamies for providing the example all-sky image.

 The SAO star catalogue is available at https://heasarc.gsfc.nasa.gov/w3browse/star-catalog/sao.html READ_SAO.py is intended to read the file available there.